 Editor's Note: It is FFS to define the event(s) that triggers the storage of the key in the ME or in the USIM.
 Also, the appropriate clause needs to be considered.

+The latest KAUSF result of the successful completion of the latest primary authentication shall be used by the UE and the HN regardless over which access network type (3GPP or non-3GPP) it was generated.

+The UDM shall not delete the latest KAUSF in the AUSF, even if the UE deregisters from a serving network (over which latest KAUSF was generated), while the UE is still connected to the network via another serving network.

+The UDM may request the AUSF to clear the stale security context, after the UE has been successfully (re)authenticated in different AUSF instance.
+If the UDM determine to delete the context in the AUSF, then the UDM shall use the procedure Nausf_UEAuthentication_deregister service operation (see clause 14.1.Y) to send the indication to the AUSF to clear the old KAUSF.

-**** 4th Change ****
+**** 6th Change ****

 6.14.1 General

 This clause describes the security functions necessary to support steering of the UE in the VPLMN during registration procedure and also after registration as described in TS 23.122 [53] Annex C. The security functions are described in the context of the functions supporting the control plane solution for steering of roaming in 5GS.

-If the control plane solution for Steering of Roaming is supported by the HPLMN, the AUSF shall store the KAUSF after the completion of the primary authentication.
+If the control plane solution for Steering of Roaming is supported by the HPLMN, the AUSF shall store the latest KAUSF after the completion of the latest primary authentication.

 The content of the Steering List as well as the conditions for sending it to the UE are described in TS 23.122 [53] Annex C. The Steering List includes either a list of preferred PLMN/access technology combinations, a secured packet or the HPLMN indication that 'no change of the "Operator Controlled PLMN Selector with Access Technology" list stored in the UE is needed and thus no list of preferred PLMN/access technology combinations is provided'.